MOZGIII/waymark/example_app/README.md

 Environment notes:

-- `webapp` explicitly points at the daemon container via `CARABINER_SERVER_HOST`/`CARABINER_GRPC_ADDR`, so it blocks on the remote work instead of launching its own singleton.
+- `webapp` relies on the default rappel behavior of booting a singleton server inside the container whenever a workflow is invoked, so no extra env vars are required.
-- `daemons` configures `CARABINER_USER_MODULE=example_app.workflows` so the Rust dispatcher preloads the module that defines the sample actions.
+- `daemons` runs `start_workers` with `CARABINER_USER_MODULE=example_app.workflows`
+  so the worker dispatcher preloads the module that defines the sample actions.

 ## Tests